vohtaski/moodle-shindig/readme.md

 Compile
 -------

-    make
+    $make

 Run server at localhost
 ----------

-    make start # Shindig should be at localhost:8080
+    $make start # Shindig should be at localhost:8080

 Clear all production temporal changes
 ---

-    make clean
+    $make clean

 Prepare .war files for Production
 ---

-    make production -> takes your config files "*_production" and builds production.war in the current directory
+    $make production -> takes your config files "*_production" and builds production.war in the current directory based on them

 !!!
 Compiled .war file should be renamed into ROOT.war on the Tomcat server.